Elected Official? Create newsletters in minutes, not hours.

 → 🏛️ The inaugural exhibit says something.
 "Case Study: Adapt" runs through September 19 and features architectural models designed by USC School of Architecture students in collaboration with ten Los Angeles architecture firms, presenting 16 homes created for families who lost theirs in the January 2025 Palisades and Altadena wildfires.
 The exhibit draws explicit inspiration from the 1940s Case Study House program that produced iconic work by Richard Neutra, Charles and Ray Eames, and others.
 A first-ever exhibit in our first-ever City gallery, connecting postwar design legacy to the rebuilding work underway in our region right now, feels exactly right.

-→ 🎯 Credit where it is due: Huge kudos to the team that conceived, curated, and launched this space from the ground up, including our Recreation and Arts Department, Cultural Affairs staff, and the broader city team.
+→ 🎯 Credit where it is due: Big thanks to the team that conceived, curated, and launched this space from the ground up, including our Recreation and Arts Department, Cultural Affairs staff, and the broader city team.
 Gallery hours going forward are Wednesdays through Saturdays, 11 AM to 5 PM.
 Bring a friend.

 👉 Visit the Santa Monica City Gallery page

 → 🌳 What reopened: The reimagined playground is Santa Monica's fifth universally accessible play space.
 It replaces roughly 17,000 square feet of aging rubber safety surface and 20-year-old equipment with modern, inclusive structures shaped by two public workshops and input from local TK through 6th graders.
-Designed to feel like nature, like you are playing through trees rather than structures.
+Designed to feel like nature, like you are playing through trees instead of structures.

 → 🎯 Why I keep coming back to parks: They are not just grass and playgrounds.
 They are memory, connection, and filled with life.
-Watching new families start building their own Douglas Park memories this weekend was one of my favorite moments of this year.
-Thank you to the architecture and design teams, to City staff, to Rec and Parks, and to every neighbor who made this possible.
+Watching new families start building their own Douglas Park memories this weekend was one of my favorite moments of this year..

 📅 Dates & What's Coming Up